supcon-international/node-red-dev-copilot/README.md

    - Check if API quota is sufficient

 4. **Chat history not saving**
-   - Check if localStorage is enabled in browser
+   - Verify Node-RED context storage is properly configured
-   - Verify not using private/incognito mode (data clears on session end)
+   - Check if contextStorage is enabled in Node-RED settings.js
-   - Clear browser cache if localStorage appears corrupted
+   - Ensure Node-RED has write permissions to data directory
-   - Check browser storage quota (usually 5-10MB limit)
+   - Check Node-RED logs for context storage errors

 ### Debug Logs